aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 ## Prerequisites
 This section describes the pre-requisites you must have in order to sucessfully run this demo.
-1. An AWS Account and an IAM user with sufficient privilegses to run the CloudFormation scripts.
+* An AWS Account and an IAM user with sufficient privilegses to run the CloudFormation scripts.
-2. A PC or Mac with Git installed and a Web Browser compatible with the AWS Console.
+* A PC or Mac with Git installed and a Web Browser compatible with the AWS Console.
+* The AWS CLI and AWS CLI Helper must be installed.
+See these instructions for guidance on howe to [set up git](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-windows.html "set up git").

 ## A. Deploy the EC2 Image Pipeline stack
 In this section we will use [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html "CloudFormation") to deploy [EC2 ImageBuilder](https://docs.aws.amazon.com/imagebuilder/latest/userguide/how-image-builder-works.html "EC2 ImageBuilder") Pipeline stack.
 This includes all the components for a Snort Sensor recipe that ImageBuilder can run to produce an AMI.